QM-L/ANTRA/README.md

 # ANTRA: Ablation Needle Trajectory Advisor

 ANTRA is a tool for assisting liver ablation planning.
-Given a CT scan (DICOM series) as input, the system generates anatomical segmentations, analyzes surrounding structures using voxel raytracing, and outputs candidate needle trajectories from a user-defined ablation center.
+When given a CT scan (DICOM series) as input, the multi-stage pipeline generates anatomical segmentations, analyzes paths through surrounding structures using voxel raytracing, and outputs candidate needle trajectories from a user-defined ablation center.

 The goal of ANTRA is to support pre-op needle trajectory planning by identifying viable needle insertion paths while accounting for segmented anatomical structures.